Code-Institute-Submissions/Mair-E-MileStoneProject2/README.md

 ## Credits and Contact
 ### Content
-All code was hand written using guidance from various resources listed below. https://www.youtube.com/watch?v=tjyDOHzKN0w – Help with writing function for checking matching cards in javascript Tutor support to assist with checkMatch function error of pulling in the logo image to the card array and directing me to add a class to distinguish the paying cards only. https://slack.com/intl/en-gb/ - Searching for ideas for inspiration.
+All game page code was hand written using guidance from various resources listed below. https://www.youtube.com/watch?v=tjyDOHzKN0w – Help with writing function for checking matching cards in javascript Tutor support to assist with checkMatch function error of pulling in the logo image to the card array and directing me to add a class to distinguish the paying cards only. https://slack.com/intl/en-gb/ - Searching for ideas for inspiration.